bruno-fialho/bruno-fialho/README.md

 ### I'm an Engineer and Developer !!

-- 🗺️ I’m currently looking for oportunities to work as Backend Developer, preference with Node.js.
+- 🗺️ I’m currently working as Full Stack Developer: Next.js and Node.js!
-- 🌱 Learning AWS, JAVA, Clean Code, and much more..
+- 🌱 Learning AWS, Clean Architecture, Chakra UI and much more..

 <br />